Xxjames98xX/WorkProject/README.md

 ```bash
 docker compose up --build -d
 ```
+*If running MS-SQL locally (host) instead of containerized, to change the connection strings.
+For more info refer to the DockerFile within the ASPWebAPI*

 ## 🖥️ Frontend
 To run the front end, go to the folder inside WpfApp